 - And more

 Let’s get into it!

-What is Double Exposure in Photography and Film?
+What is Double Exposure in Photography?

 Double exposure is defined as the technique of taking a photograph where two images (technically, two exposures) are superimposed, or merged, into each other to create a single photo.